 It won’t hurt, but there’s not much evidence to prove that it has special benefits at this time of day.
 Since the taste of vinegar, plus the hot peppers we use in Fire Cider, can be stimulating, we suggest skipping it at night.
 But many of our customers report starting their day with it.
 See what works for you!

 Kids under the age of two shouldn’t drink apple cider vinegar.
 Many older kids are interested in trying Fire Cider, but be prepared: the taste can be a bit strong for those young taste buds!
 We suggest letting kids over the age of two try it in very small quantities (a teaspoon or less), diluted in juice or water, or added to foods.
 While pregnant women can safely consume pasteurized apple cider vinegar, the jury’s out on the raw stuff, so talk to your doctor before adding it to your diet.
 As for your feline friend, most will turn up their noses at vinegar blends, especially one as spicy as Fire Cider, and there’s no evidence that she’ll reap the same benefits from drinking it as you.
-We recommend not sharing with your pets--which means more for you, but you can always consult your Veterinarian for more details.
+We wouldn't share it with our pets, Fire Cider is meant for humans, but you can always consult your Veterinarian for more details.

 You bet!
 Fire Cider is just as tasty when mixed with seltzer, fruit juice, or tea.
 Many of our customers make a delicious salad dressing with our tonic, olive or coconut oil, Dijon mustard, salt, pepper, and herbs.
 Fire Cider is also great on cooked greens, and as a marinade for meat, seafood, and tempeh.
 Get more foodie inspiration right here.

-Each batch of Fire Cider is best when consumed by 18 months from its bottling date.
-We put a best by on the side of every bottle to tell you when it will have its birthday.
+Each batch of Fire Cider is best when consumed by 24 months from its bottling date.
+We put a best-by date every bottle to tell you when it will have its birthday.
 If you need help deciphering it, drop us a line.

-While Fire Cider doesn’t contain any refined sugars, the citrus fruits and honey used in our recipe give it 3 grams of sugar per one-tablespoon serving.
-Unsweetened Fire Cider, which doesn’t contain honey, has 1 gram of sugar per serving.
+While Fire Cider doesn’t contain any added refined sugars, the citrus fruits and honey used in our recipe give it 3 grams of sugar per one-tablespoon serving.
+Unsweetened Fire Cider, which doesn’t contain honey, has 1 gram of sugar per serving from that same citrus.